GDarkTitan/FakeCommandPlus/README.md

 ## Introduction

-> This Plugin remade of LaggRemover and I have updated the bugs and errors that keeps the server crashing added new functions and particles detections
+> This Plugin is to troll those people who starts begging for rank right they joined the server